 Parasites and Infections

 Certain parasites and infections can affect the digestive system and lead to changes in stool color.
+The presence of blood in dog poo may indicate bowel problems or trauma and should be examined by a veterinarian.
 For instance, giardia, a common intestinal parasite, can cause orange diarrhea in dogs.
 Other infections, such as bacterial or viral gastroenteritis, can also result in stool color changes.
-It's crucial to ensure your dog is on a regular parasite prevention program and promptly treat any infections to prevent complications and resolve the issue.
+It’s crucial to ensure your dog is on a regular parasite prevention program and promptly treat any infections to prevent complications and resolve the issue.

 Pancreatic Disorders

 Disorders of the pancreas, such as pancreatitis or pancreatic tumors, can disrupt the normal digestive processes and impact stool color.
+Yellow dog poop may indicate a digestive issue or food intolerance, often signified by a mustard yellow color with mucus.
 Pancreatitis, an inflammation of the pancreas, can cause orange or greasy-looking stool in dogs.
 Pancreatic tumors may obstruct the flow of bile or interfere with the production of digestive enzymes, resulting in changes in stool color.
 Dogs with pancreatic disorders may experience symptoms such as abdominal pain, vomiting, and loss of appetite.

 When to Seek Veterinary Care